RimuTec/dev-container-python/README.md

 # dev-container-python
-Boilerplate, opinionated dev container for Python
+An opinionated dev container for Python and VS Code

 ## Prerequisites